Written for those who have suffered extreme abuse and who are having a difficult time recovering from exploitive, soul-damaging situations.

 NOTE: If you were formerly involved with any harmful cult or occult practices, see: Prayers For Freedom From Spiritual Strongholds

 Dialectical Behavior Therapy: If you are struggling with any kind of destructive behavior; i. e., suicidal behavior, or self-injury, Dialectical Behavior Therapy (DBT) has been found to be helpful.
 This kind of therapy helps survivors to use tools to control moods that can go out of control very rapidly.
-As one child survivor (who underwent DBT) told us: “When you feel powerless, you feel hopeless.
-Once you realize that you have the power to change things in your life, you will not feel you have to wait for people to be good to you.
-You have the power to choose a better option.”
+Ask your therapist about this therapy.

-Psychiatric Service Dogs: These dogs are specifically trained to assist people with Post-Traumatic Stress Disorder, anxiety disorders, panic disorders, phobias, severe depression, etc. [offsite link]
+Psychiatric Service Dogs (These dogs are specifically trained to assist people with PTSD)

 1 Solitudes Music (check for “Dan Gibson Solitudes” on Amazon to see all titles).
 Dan Gibson [1922-2006] was a world-renowned naturalist and a pioneer in the field of sound recording.
 We have found his “Rocky Mountain Suite” and “Solitudes Nature Sound Collection” very helpful for relieving stress and facilitating mental relaxation after exiting an abusive, high demand group.
 Others have found comfort in reading through the words of classic hymns or songs.
 See: Comfort in Words of Hymns.